Editorial: A time of giving - BC Local News

-Not only did 20 people say they wanted to attend, others in the community offered to help with turkeys, pies and other food.
-When asked about the dangers of letting strangers into her home, she replied that she could take care of herself, but also said people needed to have faith in each other, and not label everyone bad.
+When asked about the dangers of letting strangers into her home, she said people needed to have faith in each other, and not label everyone bad.

 “What happened to the days when we all helped each other out and cared for one another?” she asked.

-From personal gestures like hers to food banks and other organizations, people are sharing, helping and showing they care in many different ways.

 On Dec.
-25 in communities across the province, there are volunteers who are giving up all or part of their Christmas Day to serve lunches and dinners to those in need.
+25, in communities across the province, there are volunteers who are giving up all or part of their Christmas Day to serve lunches and dinners to those in need.
+In Port Alberni, Uu a thluck (Taking Care Of) volunteers expect to feed 400 people at the Alberni Athletic Hall.
+It takes a village to pull this biennial event together, and organizers have said there is no lack of volunteers willing to help.

-All year long, people donate food, money and time to food banks, but in the weeks leading up to Christmas, that effort intensifies as they rush to fill hampers and distribute them – many thousands of hampers around the province – in time to make the holiday a little brighter.
+All year long, people donate food, money and time to food banks—nowhere is this demonstrated more than in our Community With a Heart—but in the weeks leading up to Christmas, that effort intensifies as they rush to fill hampers and distribute them.
+Volunteers will be filling many thousands of hampers around the province in time to make the holiday a little brighter.

 Though it is Christmas, we shouldn’t think about this as a Christian or even just a western thing.
 All around the world, people of every faith, ethnicity, culture and nationality make it their responsibility to care for others.